DavidValin/vtmate/README.md

 - ✅ First Release Candidate ready!
 - ✅ Tested in MacOS
-- ⚠️ Windows version not ready yet
+- ⚠️ Linux version not ready yet
 - ⚠️ Windows version not ready yet

 ## How it works